CommBank Awards Program

 You can redeem your points for a number of different rewards, which we’ve outlined in detail below.

-When making your purchase in-store at Myer, simply present your CommBank Awards credit cards at the register and request to pay with points.
-You may earn MYER one points on the redemption transaction too.
+- Using points at Myer.
+Available when you're shopping in-store, present your CommBank Awards credit cards at the register and ask to pay with points.
+You can also earn MYER one points on the redemption transaction.

 Other reward options